 Note that “pipette” and “pipettor” are used somewhat synonymously.

 With these terms in mind, take a look at our suggestions to help keep your pipettors in the best possible shape.
-These tips (pun intended) can lengthen the life of your pipettor and help improve accuracy and precision when your pipette is not working reliably.
+These tips (pun intended) can lengthen the life of your pipettor and help improve accuracy and precision when you’re performing pipetting techniques.

 How Do You Care for a Pipette?
-Six Pipette Maintenance Tips:
+Six Pipette Preventive Maintenance Tips:

 1. Calibrate On a Regular Basis

-If you use a calibration service, use a company who will be around tomorrow.
-Vendors often take short cuts to do this quickly, but in 30 days, your pipettors will no longer be calibrated.
+If you use a calibration service, use a company that will be around tomorrow.
+Vendors often take shortcuts to do this quickly, but in 30 days, your pipettors will no longer be calibrated.
 If you are going to DIY and wondering how to calibrate a pipette properly, try watching a video or reading a tutorial.
 While it is not the hardest thing you will do in a week, the process involves some intricate details.

 2. Get a Pipette Rack